RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 #### Hostapd possible conflict with host network-manager

 Evil Twin attacks are using `hostapd` to create fake AP which usually are in conflict with `network-manager`.
 In native mode `airgeddon` handle this to solve process conflicts, but when launched in a Docker container is not possible because the conflicting network-manager is on the Linux host (not on container).
+Anyway, `airgeddon` will show you a warning as a reminder of this while running on Docker before launch `hostpad`.
 So, before launching any Evil Twin Attack, be sure of killing conflicting processes or disabling/stopping `network-manager` if you have it installed on Linux host or you'll get an error like this:

     Configuration file: /tmp/ag.hostapd.conf
     nl80211: Could not configure driver mode